-- Watch the video lecture and any other videos I have posted - Chapter Readings (usually the textbook but I could post other stuff too) - Ouizzes based on the module topics - Mid-term/Final exams
+- Watch the video lecture and any other videos I have posted - Readings (usually short chapters from various sources) - Ouizzes based on the module topics - Mid-term/Final exams

-MISSING THE WEEKLY SUBMISSION DEADLINES: Please read this section carefully and completely!
+X. Missing the Weekly Submission Deadlines: Please read this section carefully and completely!

 This is an asynchronous online course with quizzes and exams that are graded automatically and the answers to the quizzes and exams are immediately available after the submission deadline has passed.
-This prompt feedback makes it impossible to extend deadlines or reopen assignments if you miss them because the answers are already part of the public record.
+This prompt feedback makes it IMPOSSIBLE to extend deadlines or reopen assignments if you miss them because the answers are already part of the public record.
 As a result late work is NEVER accepted and the deadlines cannot be extended for any reason.
-Since you will be submitting all your assignments through Laulima, missing the weekly deadlines for assignments for any reason results in an automatic zero.
+Since you will be submitting all your assignments through Laulima, missing the weekly deadlines for assignments for any reason results in an automatic ZERO.
 You will always have over a full week to complete the weekly quizzes and exams but after the final submission time passes there will be nothing I can do to help you.
 This also applies if you elect to wait until the last minute to complete the work and then have a sudden life crisis or a computer issue.

 If you have questions or issues during the week I encourage you to contact me since helping you is always one of my favorite aspects of this job.
 The only time I will not respond to an email from you is if you have missed the submission deadline for any reason and are asking for a chance to extend or reopen an assignment.
-If this happens just refer to this section and you will have your answer.
+If this happens just refer back to this section and you will have your answer.
 So get your work done well before the deadline and your life (and mine!) will be smooth.

-Ok, so you got it???
-Assignments, quizzes and exams CANNOT be made up later than the due date so please do not ask.
-I have no extra credit or any other type of assignment you can do to make up for a missed assignment.
+Ok, so you got it????
+Quizzes and exams CANNOT be made up later than the due date so please do not ask.
+There is no extra credit, no partial credit or any other type of assignment you can do to make up for a missed assignment.
 All the due dates and times are listed in the syllabus.